 Because we are a holding company and all of our business is conducted through our subsidiaries, we expect to pay dividends, if any, only from funds we receive from our subsidiaries.
 Accordingly, our ability to pay dividends to our stockholders is dependent on the earnings and distributions of funds from our subsidiaries.
 As the sole manager of TWM LLC, we intend to cause, and will rely on, TWM LLC to make distributions in respect of LLC Interests to fund our dividends.
 When TWM LLC makes such distributions, the Continuing LLC Owners will be entitled to receive equivalent distributions pro rata based on their economic interests in TWM LLC at the time of such distributions.
-See "The Reorganization Transactions."
+See "The IPO and Reorganization Transactions."
 In order for TWM LLC to make distributions, it may need to receive distributions from its subsidiaries.
 Certain of these subsidiaries are or may in the future be subject to regulatory capital requirements that limit the size or frequency of distributions.
-If TWM LLC is unable to cause these subsidiaries to make distributions, it may have inadequate funds to distribute to us and we may be unable to fund our dividends.
-Our ability to pay dividends may also be restricted by the terms of any future credit agreement, including the New Revolving Credit Facility, or any future debt or preferred equity securities of Tradeweb or its subsidiaries.
+If TWM LLC is unable to cause these subsidiaries.
+Our ability to pay dividends may also be restricted by the terms of the Revolving Credit Facility, any future credit agreement or any future debt or preferred equity securities of Tradeweb or its subsidiaries.